pulp-platform/apu_cluster/README.md

+# APU Cluster

-This project is to be instantiated in the ulpcluster and wraps all shared processing units.
+This project is to be instantiated inside pulp_cluster and wraps all shared processing units.